 Every day, we encounter numerous images, many of which contain false information or fake news, leading to skepticism and conspiracy theories.
 The spread of fake news has contributed to political polarization and made it harder to make informed decisions.
 Fact-checking can help, but has limitations, as AI makes creating fake content easier.
 The question is, how can we accurately preserve history in a world where seeing is no longer believing and fact-checking is limited?
 Can technology provide a solution through verifiable digital images?

-Capture App is supported by both Android and iOS and is free to download and use: https://link.numbersprotocol.io/CaptureApp
+Capture Cam is supported by both Android and iOS and is free to download and use: https://link.numbersprotocol.io/CaptureCam

 Generate Proof as You Shoot and Restore Truth to Image

-Capture App is easy to use, captured above all in its immediate and automatized generation of verification.
-The moment you take a picture or shoot a video, the app will extract not only time, date, and location (with your permission) but also information about the equipment used, such as its owner and all its sensors.
+Capture Cam is easy to use.
+When you take a picture or shoot a video, Capture will extract not only time, date, and location (with your permission) as well as any other data captured by your device's environmental sensors..
 A unique “Nid” is generated for the image and registered on a blockchain.
 The Nid is a 59-character string that is cryptographically generated and serves to distinguish the vast ecosystem of digital assets within the network.
 The use of Nid ensures that all content files within the network can be easily identified, tracked and verified.

-In addition, analogous to how LinkedIn can generate a user’s CV file, Capture App will automatically generate a digital asset “CV” for the image, which contains all the information about the image.
+In addition, analogous to how LinkedIn can generate a user’s CV file, Capture Cam will automatically generate a digital asset “CV” for the image, which contains all the information about the image.
 By opening this CV and checking the access, the user can quickly trace the origin of the image.
-Thus, truth is restored to image material.
-This can be used not only for everyday image creation by ordinary users, but also for professional production by digital content creators.
-Professional or not, in the event that the creator then encounters any kind of infringement, time and costs spent on proving it are greatly reduced.
+With Capture Cam, images are able to represent themselves and stand alone to reveal the truth Everyday image creators as well as professionals benefit from Capture’s traceable and verifiable images as it provides creators a means of addressing out of context use and infringement in a meaningful and tangible way.

 Basic functions for picture and video taking: